St-Grisha/Chembl/README.md

 get_act.ipynb - get a activities.

 ### Data
-sorted.csv - needed columns on DataFrame (on request)
+sorted.csv - needed columns on DataFrame (on request).

 df_train - first 100 fluorinated compounds with their characteristics.

-activity_train.csv - activity of first 100 compounds and their analog
+activity_train.csv - activity of first 100 compounds and their analog.